SravanRajupalem/FootballPredictions/README.rst

         league_seasons = get_all_seasons(i)
         all_seasons_big_5 += league_seasons

-Pull all players' stats for all competitions to end up with a list of all players' URLs for every season they played.
+Here we pull all players' stats for all competitions to conclude with a list of all players' URLs for every season they played.
 Please note that there are more steps during the data scrapping, but only the most important ones are shown; refer to the notebooks for the complete code.

 .. code:: python